Mondarth/FVTT-Manual/docs/player/ui/config/player-dialog.rst

 :guilabel:`Player Name`
   This is provided by the |GM|.
 If you need this changed, speak to them.

+.. _UCD player avatar field:
 :guilabel:`Player Avatar`
   If you are using the |FVTT| :ref:`Audio/Video chat <player av chat>`, this image will be presented as your avatar.
 The image must exist on the Foundry server.
-Your GM will be able to avise on where suitable avatars exist.
+Your GM will be able to advise on where suitable avatars exist.

+  The player avatar represents `you` (the player) rather than any character you play in the game.

   This avatar may also be used by modules used to customise Foundry.

+.. _UCD player color field:
 :guilabel:`Player Color`
   This is the color used to highlight elements specific to you.
-In the default interface this color is used for the player name in the :guilabel:`Players` list (lower left).
+In the default interface this color is used for the player name in the :doc:`/all/ui/players`.

   You can either enter a color code directly in the text entry box or (more usefully for most players) use the color picker (accessed by left-clicking the color swatch to the right of the text entry box).

 :guilabel:`Player Pronouns`
   If you have preferred pronouns (or the table have jsked for these to be provided) then you can enter them in this text box, e.g. 'She/Her', 'They/Them'.
-These are then displayed in the :guilabel:`Players` list (lower left).
+These are then displayed in the :doc:`/all/ui/players`.

 :guilabel:`Player Character`
   You can select one :ref:`Actor <Actor>` to represent you.